DevExpress/testcafe/docs/articles/blog/2020-7-15-introducing-the-testcafe-jenkins-plugin.md

 ![Test results link](/testcafe/images/jenkins-plugin/test-results-link.png)

-There you'll see links to screenshots and videos taken during the test.
+You will see links to screenshots and videos taken during the test.

 ![Test results view](/testcafe/images/jenkins-plugin/test-results-view.png)